Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > Sets the default path for UAMs for this server.

+valid shellcheck = *BOOLEAN* (default: *yes*) **(G)**

+> Whether to check if the user's login shell is valid (i.e. listed in /etc/shells).
+If the user's shell is not valid, authentication will fail.
+This is a security feature to prevent users with nologin shells from logging in.
+Disable this option to allow users with nologin shells to log in.

 ## Charset Options

 With OS X Apple introduced the AFP3 protocol.
 One of the big changes